 open/close all folders

-- In the Captain Marvel series (the one with Rick Jones, not the one with Billy Batson) the titular character is a humanoid alien trying to do good on Earth.
+- In the Captain Marvel series note the titular character is a humanoid alien trying to do good on Earth.
 Rick, bonded to Marvel, teaches him a new battle cry.
-"Oh Watta Goo Siam"note "Oh, what a goose I am.".
+"Oh Watta Goo Siam"note .
 Captain Marvel took some time to get it.
 About a year later, Marvel went insane and destroyed the entire universe, but that was probably unrelated.